vishnu143-Ravan/Innovice-Generator-For-Company/replit.md

-# Project & Resource Management System
+# Uniquode Projects

 ## Overview
-A complete project and resource management system with invoicing capabilities.
+A complete project and resource management system with invoicing capabilities for Uniquode.
 Built with Angular frontend using PrimeNG for data grids and Bootstrap for styling, Node.js/Express backend, and PostgreSQL database.

 ## Tech Stack
 - **Frontend**: Angular 21 with PrimeNG v19 (DataTables, Dialogs, Forms) and Bootstrap 5 for styling